aldoKelvianto/ImplementationVsCompile/README.md

 - implementation
 - compile

 Both test has similar use case, click FAB to show the component from `myandroidlibrary`.
 The difference is the configuration I have used on `myandroidlibrary` build.gradle.
-You can refer to the unit test to see difference.
+You can refer to the unit test on `app` module to see difference.

 I will repost my answer about implementation and compile here: